junxit/us-congress-bills-111/metadata.md

 - 2010-03-08 — Introduced in Senate
 - 2010-03-08 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1263-1264)
+- 2010-04-13 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-04-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2010-04-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
+Without written report.
+- 2010-04-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 345.